open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/features/ingestion/workflows/metadata/multithreading/index.md

 The user is able to define the amount of threads he would like to use and then the ingestion pipeline is responsible for opening at most that amount.
 The specific behaviour changes depending on the Service Type used.
 Please check below on [Feature available for](#feature-available-for) for more information.

+## General Considerations

+Each case is specific and **more threads does not necessarily translate into a better performance**.

+Take into account that with each thread we

+- **Increase the load on the Database**, since it opens a new connection that will be used.
+- **Increases the Memory used**, since we are holding more context at any given time.

+We recommend testing with different values from 1 to 8. **If unsure or having issues, leaving it at 1 is recommended.**

 ## Feature available for

 ### Databases